Orange-breasted forest robin

-The forest robin or orange-breasted forest robin (Stiphrornis erythrothorax) is a species of bird from Central and West Africa.
-It is monotypic in the genus Stiphrornis.
-It has been placed in the family Turdidae, but is now generally placed in Muscicapidae in the group popularly known as chats.
-Most taxonomists consider it a single species, but some reviews have recommended recognizing 5 species.
+The orange-breasted forest robin (Stiphrornis erythrothorax) is a species of bird mainly found throughout the African tropical rainforest.
 It has a total length of around 12 cm, has dark upperparts, and a throat and chest that, depending on the subspecies, is yellow-orange or deep orange.

 Description

 It has a total length of around 12 cm, has dark upperparts, and a throat and chest that, depending on the exact subspecies, is yellow-orange or deep orange.

 Taxonomy

+The orange-breasted forest robin was formally described in 1855 by the German ornithologist Gustav Hartlaub under the current binomial name Stiphrornis erythrothorax.
+The specimen had been collected by the Dutch zoologist and colonial administrator Hendrik Severinus Pel at Dabocrom, Ghana.
+The specific epithet combines the Ancient Greek ερυθρος/eruthros meaning "red" with θωραξ/thōrax meaning "breastplate".

 The initial split into multiple species within this genus is based on a review from 1999 where it, based on the phylogenetic species concept, was argued that all then recognized taxa should be considered monotypic species.
 Of these, S. gabonensis and S. xanthogaster were formerly considered subspecies of S. erythrothorax, whereas S. sanghensis was described as an entirely new species.
 The split was not followed in Handbook of the Birds of the World, where it was described as "perhaps premature".
 Comparably, the BirdLife Taxonomic Working Group (and consequently IUCN) recommended not following the split, as differences in plumages are relatively small, genetic sampling considered incomplete, and evidence for intergradation or parapatry is lacking.
 Another species from this complex, S. pyrrholaemus, was described as a new species in 2008.
 Based on mtDNA, it is placed within S. erythrothorax sensu lato, and consequently is only a species (rather than a subspecies of S. erythrothorax) if at least some of the taxonomy recommended in 1999 is followed.
 The genetic divergence between S. pyrrholaemus and other members of the genus is comparable to that between some other closely related species.

 Three additional taxa in the forest robin complex were described (as species) in 2016: Stiphrornis (erythrothorax) dahomeyensis (Dahomey forest robin), S. (e.) inexpectatus (Ghana forest robin), and S. (e.) rudderi (Rudder's forest robin).
 These three taxa are nested within S. erythrothorax sensu lato; however, using the phylogenetic species concept, the study recommended the treatment of all eight forest robin taxa as distinct species.

 Clements recognizes three species. the olive-backed forest robin, Stiphrornis pyrrholaemus, the orange-breasted forest robin, Stiphrornis erythrothorax, and the yellow-breasted forest robin, Stiphrornis mabirae.